College of Ayurvedic Diet & Digestion

 CLINICAL AYURVEDIC REVIEW

-If you've ever tasted peanut butter and chocolate together, you know why the "amazing aroma of peanuts is addictive," says one student.
+If you've ever tasted peanut butter and chocolate together, you know why peanuts are addictive.
 John, our founder, had a client who loved peanuts so much she consumed a jar of peanut butter every evening.

-Americans consume more than $2billion worth of peanuts per year.
+Americans consume more than $2 billion worth of peanuts per year.
 Peanuts, and in particular peanut butter, have had a resurgence in popularity thanks to their rich protein, fats and fiber content - which are altogether nourishing, satisfying and decadent.
-One of our students noted peanut's building quality, noting that after eating peanuts, the "strength of my muscles made me feel confident."

 No longer just a feature of childrens' snack plates, we're now seeing peanut blends crop up in oatmeal, smoothies, desserts and salad dressings.
 Thai peanut sauce blends peanuts with coconut and fish sauce.